 - (d) If the record includes one or more confidential documents as defined in ORAP 3.07, the agency must serve the parties with a copy of the confidential document.
-If the record includes one or more sealed documents as defined in ORAP 3.07, the agency must not serve a copy of the sealed document on the parties. - (e) The agency must accompany the record as transmitted to the court with proof of service of the record on each party, stating the manner in which each party was served.

-(8) Transmitting and Serving Corrected or Additional Agency Record

-- (a) The agency's initial transmission of the record to the Administrator and service on the parties to a judicial review triggers the 15-day period under ORAP 4.22(1) to move to correct or add to the transcript or to correct the record other than the transcript. - (b) The record is deemed settled upon exhaustion of the opportunity to move to correct or add to the transcript or to correct the record other than the transcript and to obtain appellate court review of the agency's disposition of such a motion as provided in ORAP 4.22. - (c) If the agency or the court corrects or adds to any part of the record, the agency must transmit to the Administrator and serve on the parties the corrected or additional part of the record by one of the methods prescribed in this rule. - (d) The Administrator will notify the parties when the Administrator determines that the record is settled. - (9) Modified Record After Court Grants Leave to Present Additional Evidence
+If the record includes one or more sealed documents as defined in ORAP 3.07, the agency must not serve a copy of the sealed document on the parties. - (e) The agency must accompany the record as transmitted to the court with proof of service of the record on each party, stating the manner in which each party was served. - (8) Transmitting and Serving Corrected or Additional Agency Record - (a) The record is deemed settled when the time to move to correct the record as provided in ORAP 4.22 has expired or the process under that rule has been completed. - (b) If the agency or the court corrects or adds to any part of the record, the agency must transmit to the Administrator and serve on the parties the corrected or additional part of the record by one of the methods prescribed in this rule. - (c) The Administrator will notify the parties when the Administrator determines that the record is settled. - (9) Modified Record After Court Grants Leave to Present Additional Evidence